mundorum-lab/datasci/modules/data/README.md

 ---
 ## Component `api-input`

-For this component, the responsibility is to collect raw data from an API specified by us.
-Initially we are thinking about the implementation for the google sheet API that will take data from online spreadsheets and transform it into a useful format for other components.
-Similar to file-input, we convert the raw data into a JSON format, which is then inserted into the data bus.
+This component is used to ingest from an API specified by the user.
+It receives an API request comprised of URL, method, headers and body, and executes it.

+It is important to note that the data this component publishes on the bus is the raw data it receives from the API if the request was successful, or an error message otherwise.
+The standardization of this data is a responsibility of the `api-parser` component.

 ### Input Notices

 notice | action | message type
 -------| ------ | ------------
-`load` | `The component collects the url received and starts the process of obtaining and transforming the raw data into JSON format.` | `RawAPIRequest`
+`load` | `The component collects the request and starts the process of ingesting the API.` | `RawAPIRequest`

 ### Output Notices

 notice    | source | message type
 ----------| -------| ------------
-`output` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `RawAPIContent` or `ErrorDuringDataIngestion`
+`output` | `When the request is finished, publishes the raw API content if the request was successful, or an error otherwise.` | `RawAPIContent` or `ErrorDuringDataIngestion`

 ---
 ## Component `api-parser`

-This component receives raw api content as a list of objects and transforms it into TreatedDataContent
+This component is responsible for standardizing the raw data obtained from APIs through the `api-input` component.
+It receives the raw data and transforms it into the untyped standard format.
+From here, it should be typed by a `type-input` component before it is used by other modules.

 ### Input Notices